RoverTech-team/arm/README.md

 **note**
-every time we open a new terminal at the moment we have to initialize ros like this (work is in the process to remove this)
+every time we open a new terminal at the moment we have to source ROS 2
 ```
 . /opt/ros/humble/local_setup.bash
 ```